 However, the water abstraction licensing system in England and Wales has developed over the past 50 years, and certain abstractions have remained exempt from licensing control.
 These abstractors have legally been able to take an unlimited supply of water, without consideration of impacts on the environment or other water users.

-So that we can manage water resources in a fair and comprehensive way, and to satisfy the requirements of the Water Framework Directive (WFD), the Water Act 2003 made some changes to the way we need to regulate abstractions and impoundments which pose a significant impact to the water environment.
+So that we can manage water resources in a fair and comprehensive way, and to satisfy the requirements of the Water Framework Directive (WFD), the Water Act 2003 made some changes to the way we need to regulate abstractions and impoundments which pose impact to the water environment.

 We jointly consulted with Welsh Government, Defra and the Environment Agency between January and April 2016 on our intended approach to bringing previously exempt abstractions under licensing control.

 A formal response to the consultation outlining the final policy approach and next steps has been published by the UK Governments (Welsh Government and Defra).

 Two new regulations have been introduced to enable the delivery of the new policy:

 Water Resources (Transitional Provisions) Regulations 2017

 From 1 January 2018, most previously exempt abstractions (if over 20m³/day exemption threshold) will require a licence to continue legally abstracting water.
 These abstractions are often termed ‘New Authorisations’ and include: